-4.5 Contextual and Mediating Factors
+4.4 Contextual and Mediating Factors

-In the following table, we consider more closely other factors that may be potential confounding factors, giving rise to similar patterns of electoral support but with a different interpretation, or potential mediating factors, in the sense that they may interact with the historical legacy of right-wing leaning, either amplifying or dampening it.
+In the following table, we consider more closely other control variables.
+A common characteristic of the factors examined here is that they can have two roles.
+The first concern is that some other shocks, such as the refugee crisis of 2015, might coincidentally and spuriously give rise to similar patterns of electoral support, confounding the interpretation of findings.
+A second concern is that certain variables may have the role of mediating factors: interacting with the historical legacy of right-wing leaning, either amplifying or dampening it.

-In each of the columns of Table 6, we run a regression of this type where C_i is a control variable, measured at the municipal (or county) level. γ indicates whether this control variable has a direct effect (not necessarily with a causal interpretation) on the AfD's electoral success; δ measures to what extent this factor interacts with the electoral geography of 1933.
-All variables are converted to z-scores, so that the coefficients can be interpreted as standardized beta coefficient, and β measures the effect of NSDAP support at average levels of C_i .
+In each of the columns of Table 5, we run a regression of this type where C_i is a control variable, measured at the municipal (or county) level. γ indicates whether this control variable has a direct effect (not necessarily with a causal interpretation) on the AfD's electoral success; δ measures to what extent this factor interacts with the electoral geography of 1933.
+All variables are converted to z-scores, so that the coefficients can be interpreted as standardized beta coefficients, and β thus measures the effect of NSDAP support at average levels of C_i .

-$$\Delta(\text{ShareAfD}{i,2017-2013}) = \theta_s + \beta \cdot \text{NSDAP}i + \gamma \cdot \text{C}i + \delta \cdot \text{NSDAP}i \cdot \text{C}i + \varepsilon{it} \quad , \tag{3}$$
+$$\Delta(\text{ShareAfD}{i,2017-2013}) = \theta_s + \beta \cdot \text{NSDAP}i + \gamma \cdot C_i + \delta \cdot \text{NSDAP}i \cdot C_i + \varepsilon{it} \quad , \tag{3}$$ cording to their size and GDP; however, within counties, the allocation of refugees to municipalities was idiosyncratic.

-Arguably the most important political event in Germany in 2015 was the sudden and dramatic influx of refugees, mostly fleeing the Syrian civil war.
-Large numbers of them - hundreds of thousands - reached Germany on foot, via the Balkans and Austria, after Germany's decision, in September 2015, to suspend the Dublin agreement and not to limit their intake.
-The refugees were allocated to states and counties according to their size and GDP; however, within counties, the allocation of refugees to municipalities was idiosyncratic.
 The effect of the refugee inflow on votes for the far right is ambiguous.
-On the one hand, refugees are often perceived as a threat and a potential source of crime, moving voters to the right (Dustmann, Vasiljeva, and Piil Damm, 2016); on the other hand, in line with Allport's (1954) "contact hypothesis", direct acquaintance with refugees could actually increase empathy and support for moderate parties (Steinmayr, 2017).
+On the one hand, refugees are often perceived as a threat and a potential source of crime, moving voters to the right (Dustmann, Vasiljeva, and Piil Damm, 2019); on the other hand, in line with Allport's (1954) "contact hypothesis", direct acquaintance with refugees could actually increase empathy and support for moderate parties (Steinmayr, 2019).